 In this article we will show you how you can easily track and register your time with a duration, start and end time or timer for the clients and projects you work on.
 This gives you insight into the hours you or your employees have worked, how many hours are being spent on different projects and helps you keep control over budgets and invoicing.

-The registration screen
+The tracking screen

 You can also add a label to the time registration you are about to create by clicking on the label icon.